isomerpages/govtech-stp/_atp-china/01c-atp-faq.md

 ### **Visa Application**

-#### 14. Do visitors with a valid ATP need to apply for a separate visa to enter Singapore?

 #### 14. Do visitors with a valid ATP need to apply separately for a visa to enter Singapore?

 Visitors, who are holding a passport that requires a visa for travel to Singapore, must separately obtain a valid visa after receiving their ATP approval and prior to departure for Singapore.